BlackTechX011/Hacx-GPT/README.md

 ![HacxGPT](https://github.com/BlackTechX011/Hacx-GPT/blob/main/logo_HacxGPT.png)
 # Hecx GPT 🤖

-Welcome to Hecx GPT, a powerful and uncensored AI designed by BlackTechX and based on WormGPT.
+Welcome to Hacx GPT, a powerful and uncensored AI designed by BlackTechX and based on WormGPT.

 ## Disclaimer 🚫